paolapog/paolapog/README.md

 # Hi there, I'm Paola 👋

-## I'm a curious Developer, thirsty to learn something new.
+## I'm a curious Developer, thirsty to learn something new

 - 📚 I'm currently learning NextJS and React Query
 - 🔥 I've just started contribute to open source projects